 On the same day the Board of Directors of the Company appointed Mrs. Ildiko Rozsa to serve as Chief Financial Officer of the Company.
-As an extension of the appointment, on February 5, 2009,, the Company granted 120,000 restricted stock units to Mrs. Rozsa, vesting in equal installments on a quarterly basis up to December 31, 2009.
+As an extension of the appointment, on February 5, 2009, the Company granted 120,000 restricted stock units to Mrs. Rozsa, vesting in equal installments on a quarterly basis up to December 31, 2009.

 On the same day the Board of Directors of the Company appointed Ms. Szilvia Toth to serve as Chief Accounting Officer of the Company.
-As an extension of the appointment, on February 5, 2009,, the Company granted 120,000 restricted stock units to Ms. Toth, vesting in equal installments on a quarterly basis up to December 31, 2009.
+As an extension of the appointment, on February 5, 2009, the Company granted 120,000 restricted stock units to Ms. Toth, vesting in equal installments on a quarterly basis up to December 31, 2009.

 On August 24, 2007, the Board of Directors of the Company appointed Mr. Mihaly Zala to serve as Chief Technology Officer of the Company.
-As an extension of the appointment, on February 5, 2009,, the Company granted 120,000 restricted stock units to Mr. Zala, vesting in equal installments on a quarterly basis up to December 31, 2009.
+As an extension of the appointment, on February 5, 2009, the Company granted 120,000 restricted stock units to Mr. Zala, vesting in equal installments on a quarterly basis up to December 31, 2009.
+On July 1, 2009 the company terminated the employment agreement of Mihaly Zala, and recalled 60,000 shares of unvested common stock and returned it to the authorized but unissued stock of the Company, The employment agreement was terminated on mutually agreed upon terms.